 Any time an account is opened or changes are made to an existing relationship for a legal entity, Honor Bank will request information that identifies the ultimate beneficial owner(s) and controlling person of the legal entity.
 The required identifying information includes name, address, date of birth, social security number (or passport number or other similar information, in the case of foreign persons), and other information that will help identify those individuals.
 This information will need to be collected whether or not the person identified is an Honor Bank customer.

 While we understand the information requested is personal and sensitive, we need to obtain this information in order to comply with the law.
 As always, we will treat all information collected with the utmost care.
 All information will be stored securely and handled with the same standard of privacy that we have always maintained.

 What you need to know about Beneficial Ownership

-- The new regulation impacts all legal entities opening or maintaining accounts at any financial institution.
+- The new rule impacts all legal entities opening accounts, and when changes are made to an existing relationship at any financial institution.

 - Legal entities will need to identify and attest to all ultimate beneficial owner(s) that meet specific requirements as well as a controlling person (e.g., Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Managing Member, General Partner, President, Vice President or Treasurer).